-Optic neuritis is most common among adults 20 to 40 yr.
+Optic neuritis is most common among adults 20 to 40 years.

 Findings include mild pain with eye movement, visual disturbances (particularly disproportionate loss of color vision), and afferent pupillary defect.

-Do gadolinium-enhanced MRI.
+Consider gadolinium-enhanced MRI.

 Corticosteroids and other treatments can be given, particularly if multiple sclerosis is suspected.